yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 ## The Counterexample

 Euler characteristic is actually a topological invariant.
-Many of Chinese students encounter this concept around primary school or middle school, as a interesting exercise to develop a sense of space.
+Many of Chinese students encounter this concept around primary school or middle school, as an interesting exercise to develop a sense of space.
 Nevertheless, it's probably the most famous topological invariant.
-The law is somethings stated as Euler's rule, it states:
+The law is sometimes stated as Euler's rule,

->Let $V, E,F$ denote respectively the numbers of vertices (corners), edges and faces of a polyhedron, then
+>Let $V, E, F$ denote respectively the numbers of vertices (corners), edges and faces of a polyhedron, then
 >
 >$$
 >V-E+F=2